Towards Faithful Model Explanation in NLP: A Survey: Faithfulness

-\textbf{(a) Axiomatic evaluation} treats certain principles (also called \textit{axioms}) from Section~\ref{section:principles} as \textit{necessary conditions} for Faithfulness, and test if an explanation method satisfies them.
+\leavevmode Axiomatic evaluation treats certain principles (also called \textit{axioms}) (e.g., those from Section~\ref{section:principles}) as \textit{necessary conditions} for faithfulness, and tests if an explanation method satisfies them.
 If it fails any test, then it is unfaithful.
-However, passing all tests does not guarantee that it is faithful.
-Thus, axiomatic evaluation is mostly used to disprove Faithfulness via counterexamples.

-As mentioned in Section~\ref{section:relation_principles}, principles that have been viewed as necessary conditions for Faithfulness include Model Sensitivity, Input Sensitivity, and Completeness.
+Existing tests focus on the following axioms: Model Sensitivity, Input Sensitivity, Polarity Consistency, Robustness Equivalence, and Feature Importance Agreement, among others.\\

-In particular, under \textbf{Model Sensitivity}, \citet{sundararajan_axiomatic_2017} tests Implementation Invariance, which means that two functionally equivalent models (i.e., they have the same outputs for all inputs) should have the same explanation.
-An \textbf{assumption} of this test is that two models are functionally equivalent \textit{only if} they have the same reasoning process \cite{jacovi_towards_2020}.
+\textbf{Model Sensitivity.} One form of Model Sensitivity, as previously mentioned, is Implementation Invariance \cite{sundararajan_axiomatic_2017}.
+This means that two functionally equivalent models (which have the same outputs for all inputs) should have the same explanation.
+An assumption of this test is that two models are functionally equivalent \textit{only if} they have the same reasoning process \cite{jacovi_towards_2020}.
 If this assumption holds, when a method provides different explanations for functionally equivalent models, it is unfaithful.
-However, we do not agree with this assumption.
-First, it treats the model as a black-box, only considering its input and output.
-But the reason why we need explanations is that models should not be black-boxes.
-Second, there exist functionally equivalent models that rely on entirely different reasoning mechanisms, such as various sorting algorithms.
-It is counter-intuitive if all of them have the same explanation.
-Therefore, we do not believe that Implementation Invariance is a necessary condition for Faithfulness.
+However, we argue that this assumption may not be grounded.
+There do exist functionally equivalent models that rely on entirely different reasoning mechanisms, a trivial example of which is various sorting algorithms.
+The assumption that all of them have the same explanation is counter-intuitive.
+Therefore, we do not believe that Implementation Invariance is a necessary condition for faithfulness.